Skip to main content

 About the Author

-Emma Hawthorne is a professional performer of 15 years, a linguistics graduate from Sydney University and currently studying a Masters in Conservation Biology at Macquarie University.
+Emma Hawthorne is a professional performer of 15 years, a linguistics graduate from Sydney University and currently studying a Masters in Conservation Biology at the University of Queensland.
 She aims to help people connect to nature, creativity and wellbeing.

 © 2021 Emma Hawthorne.
 All rights reserved.